About StepUP project

 The project will do so by developing a new process for deep energy renovation with fast design to operation feedback loops.
 This will reduce the performance gap and optimise investments, while scaling up promising Plug&Play technologies to minimise disruption, as well as maximising impact on energy, costs, and user comfort.

-Make renovation more attractive
+Make renovation more attractive and reliable

 New methodology based on near-real time data intelligence to identify cost-optimal, high impact interventions at any stage of the building life.